hypermodern-python/website/docs/chapter01.md

 unlike the repository name `hypermodern-python`.
 These naming conventions are also known as [snake case] and [kebab case].

-## Managing virtual environments with Poetry
+## Managing environments with Poetry

 ![opera07]